dantavares/dynv6-updater/README.md

 Example: powershell ./DynV6_Updater.ps1 myhost.v6.rocks blablablablablabla 600

 Or you can simply use Start-DynV6_Updater.cmd batch file, dont forguet to edit and suppy your credentials.

+You can create a link of Start-DynV6_Updater.cmd on "%userprofile%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup" and the script is running on system startup.

+Tested on Windows8.1